pascalhabluetzel/grifo/README.md

 #*********************************************************************************#
 #                                                                                 #
-# BRICO is a workflow to process ONT data from begin to end.
+# GRIFO is a workflow to process ONT data from begin to end.
 It takes fast5 input #
 # and produces OTU abundance tables                                               #
 #                                                                                 #
 # Developer and maintainer: Pascal Habluetzel and Els De Keyzer                   #